 Elderberry Syrup– what we call “a spoonful of sugar…” (to tune of Mary Poppins) in my house.

 Take 1Tbsp for adults or 1tsp for children of this elixer daily during cold and flu season.
-At the onset of a cold, take 1tsp ever 2-3hrs.
+At the onset of a cold, take 1 spoonful every 2-3hrs.
 You can even use it as a pancake syrup or sweetener in your yogurt or favorite tea.
 It is super delicious and kids LOVE it.

-- 2 cups dried organic Elderberries (I buy mine here)
+- 2 cups dried organic Elderberries (buy online from Frontier or Mountain Rose Herbs)

 - 4 cups distilled water

 - 1 organic Cinnamon stick, 3 organic Cloves, and organic Ginger (optional)

 Place berries, water, and spices in a saucepan.
 Bring to a boil, reduce heat, and simmer for 30 minutes- reducing the liquid by half.
 Smash the berries to release remaining juice and strain the mixture using a sieve, pressing with a wooden spoon to get all of the juice out.
 Allow liquid to cool and stir in honey.
 Will last for 2-3 months stored in the fridge.

 To help alleviate throat pain that comes with strep and other bacterial infections this season, gargle with a sage, salt and lemon sage slows the growth of bacteria while the salt and lemon reduces the irritation and soothes your throat.

 - Mix 1 tsp of salt with juice from half a lemon and a half-cup of sage tea

 Watch for our upcoming classes and events at 8 Branches.
 Our topics range from using foods, herbs and essential oils as medicine to teaching acupressure and breath work for seasonal wellbeing; and much more.